cabrerahector/wordpress-popular-posts/readme.txt

 = I'm seeing a "No thumbnail" image, where's my post thumbnail? = Make sure you have assigned one to your posts (see previous question).

+= Is there any way I can change that ugly "No thumbnail" image for one of my own? = Fortunately, yes.
+Go to *wp-admin > Settings > Wordpress Popular Posts > Tools* and check under *Thumbnail source*.
+Ideally, the thumbnail you're going to use should be set already with your desired width and height - however, the uploader will give you other size options as configured by your current theme.

 = Where can I find the list of parameters accepted by the wpp_get_mostpopular() template tag / [wpp] shortcode? = You can find it via *wp-admin > Settings > Wordpress Popular Posts > FAQ*, under the section *"List of parameters accepted by wpp_get_mostpopular() and the [wpp] shortcode"*.